 Offences we represent:

 We strongly suggest you do not participate in an Electronic Record of Interview until you have spoken to us.
 They police may ask you in forceful terms” “Are you refusing to participate?”.
 We suggest you state you would like to speak to your lawyer first and give us a call immediately.
+For a general guidence on this issue please refer to the video here.
+It is US based guidence but generally applies to Australia as well.

 Yes, if you have been charged with an offence, police must provide you with the opportunity to call a friend or relative.
 You can ask them to be present for the duration of your police interview.
 However, if they interfere with the process, they will be removed.
 You also have the right to ask for the opportunity to telephone a lawyer.
 If police do not provide you with this opportunity, you have the right to delay the police interview until a lawyer can be contacted.